 Running a cloud integration platform in the cloud offers the same benefits you might expect from any other type of SaaS.
 "One of the biggest issues for on-premises software is you have to find resources and assign someone to install and configure it, and nurse it along," said Golden, of Dell.
 "And then this kind of plumbing software runs into the same problem as other software: If it gets popular, you need more resources to run it on.
 You get into issues of not enough budget or room for it in the data center."

 But many of those on-premises challenges -- including installing the platform and managing the integration process -- go away when companies use cloud integration technology as a service, Golden said.

 "If the use cases are mostly SaaS-to-SaaS, then it really makes zero sense to bring the integration platform internal to the company, routing all data in and out of the firewall, etc.," Purpura said.
 "In most cases, we are starting to see more and more hybrid deployments, where the client splits the integration problem."

-First, those customers will use on-premises integration to provide internal application program interfaces (APIs) for legacy systems, he said.
-"They will then use the cloud-based platform for building new applications that utilize SaaS or mobile, having those new services call the legacy service APIs running on the ground."
+, those customers will use on-premises integration to provide internal application program interfaces (APIs) for legacy systems, he said.
+"They will then use the cloud-based platform for building applications that utilize SaaS or mobile, having those services call the legacy service APIs running on the ground."

 Equally important, Kaplan said: Almost all players have established a network of third-party vendors that they created a federation around in terms of preconfigured integrations.
 "Look at the strength of that partner ecosystem," he advised.